wp-plugins/os-integration/readme.txt

 The WordPress image editor is used to resize the images, which supports both GD and Image Magic.

-= I don't have GD but I do have Image Magic, but the Apple Icons are broken, what's wrong? =

-The Image Magic code is still in development and may not function at this time.

 == Screenshots ==
 1. Image and Color settings.
 2. Fav Icon settings.